-“Northeast Catholic College seeks to serve her students, their families, the Church, and society by providing a premier Catholic, Great Books, liberal arts education that is faithful to the magisterium and rooted in a vibrant liturgical and sacramental culture, calling all within her collegiate community to a life of intellectual excellence, service, and faithful discipleship.”
+“Magdalen College serves her students, their families, the Church, and society by providing a premier Catholic, Great Books, liberal arts education that is faithful to the magisterium and rooted in a vibrant liturgical and sacramental culture, calling all within her collegiate community to a life of intellectual virtue, poetic imagination, service, and faithful discipleship.”

 The intellectual formation described above and the efforts of the Career Pathways Program unfold in a larger context at the college.
 This context is suggested through five plaques at the entrance to our primary administrative building on campus.
 The mission statement of the college is found on one followed by four others, featuring a key verb: “Educate,” “Equip,” “Connect,” and “Launch.”